mehmoodbashir28/Whatsapp/README.md

-# whatsapp-project

-## Langauges
-- HTML
-- CSS
-- Javascript

-You can see website here: https://hadiakhan785.github.io/whatsapp-project/
+You can see my work here: https://hadiakhan785.github.io/whatsapp-project/